LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/setup.rst.txt

 A step-by-step walk-through of the process:

+.. index:: ! bytecode

-We write code in Java, the code is passed through the compiler program, which translates Java into **bytecode**, a language readable by the JVM.
-In the JVM, bytecode is translated to machine code, which is then executed by your computer.
+#.
+We write code in Java,
+#.
+The code is passed through the compiler program,
+#.
+The compiler translates Java into **bytecode**, a language readable by the JVM.
+#.
+In the JVM, bytecode is translated to machine code,
+#.
+Your computer then reads and executes the machine code.

 The JVM gives Java more flexibility than other compiled programming languages because it will translate bytecode into the appropriate machine code, depending on the